Myrani/IA_Kakuro/README.md

-# IA_Kakuro

-# A logical helper to assist you into your daily kakuro solving !
+#Kakuro Helper , a logical helper to assist you into your daily kakuro solving !

 What do you need ?
   - Python 3